-Spain asserts direct rule over Catalans
+Spain takes charge of Catalan government

-Catalonia independence: Spain strips police chiefs of powers
+Catalonia independence: Spain takes charge of Catalan government

-The Spanish government has stripped Catalonia's most senior police officials of their powers, hours after direct rule was imposed on the region.
+The Spanish government has stripped Catalonia of its autonomy and taken charge of its government.

-This is the first specific measure taken since the Catalan parliament voted to declare independence.
+The measures came early on Saturday after the Catalan parliament voted to declare independence on Friday.

+He made the call in a TV address broadcast from an undisclosed location.

+Earlier, Spain's interior ministry took charge of Catalonia's police after firing senior Catalan police officials.

-PM Mariano Rajoy has also announced the dissolution of the regional parliament and the removal of the Catalan leader, and called for snap local elections.
+On Friday, PM Mariano Rajoy announced the dissolution of the regional parliament and the removal of the Catalan leader, and called snap local elections.

 Demonstrations for and against independence went on into the night.

-More are expected on Saturday, with a rally "for the unity of Spain and the constitution" to be held in Madrid.
+A large rally "for the unity of Spain and the constitution" is being held in Madrid.

 - Barca coach ducks Catalan questions